Key takeaways:

 Idaho

 Contractors are not required to be licensed in Idaho.
-However, you can register with the Idaho Division of Occupational and Professional Licenses to perform roofing work with a value over $2,000, including materials and labor.
+However, you must register with the Idaho Division of Occupational and Professional Licenses to perform roofing work with a value over $2,000, including materials and labor.

 Illinois